 Alternative Rusting Methods:

-If you don’t have a potato handy or just want to try another method, here are several that I have used in the past and several others, as well.
+If you don’t have a potato handy or just want to try another method, here are several ways for how to rust metal that I have used in the past and several others, as well.

 Salt and vinegar